epfml/disco/discojs-core/README.md

 npm run build
 ```

 This invokes the TypeScript compiler (`tsc`).
-To recompile from stratch, simply `rm -rf dist/` before running `npm run build` again.
+It will output two compiled versions of  `discojs-core` in `discojs-core/dist/browser/` and `discojs-core/dist/node/`, for the browser and Node environments, respectively.
+The former is used by `discojs`, whereas the latter is used by `discojs-node`. used by To recompile from stratch, simply `rm -rf dist/` before running `npm run build` again.

 ## Development

+### Using Disco.js

 This module is not available as a remote package on NPM.
-It is destined to be used by the two actual packages we offer: `@epfml/discojs` and `@epfml/discojs-node`.
+It is destined to be used by the two actual packages we offer on NPM: `@epfml/discojs` and `@epfml/discojs-node`.
+Thus, you should only interact with it when directly contributing to Disco.js.
+See the [discojs](../discojs/README.md) and [discojs-node](../discojs-node/README.md) READMEs for more info.

-When contributing directly to Disco.js, you should be using the __LOCAL__ `@epfml/{discojs, discojs-node}` package, based off the local files you have and are modifying.
+### Contributing

+Contributions to `discojs-core` must only contain platform-agnostic code, i.e. code able to run on either Node or the browser.

+Note that, if you end up making calls to the Tensorflow.js API, you must import it from the root index.
+This is to ensure the right version of TF.js is loaded (depending on the compilation `dist/`), and only once.
+The only exception occurs in unit tests, which should import TF.js from the (local) `@epfml/discojs-node`, since those run on Node.js.